aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-compile-infer.md

 2. Select and start an EC2 instance of your choice to compile
     1. It is recommended to use C5.4xlarge or larger.
 For this example we will use a C5.4xlarge
     2. If you would like to compile and infer on the same machine, please select Inf1.6xlarge
-3. Select and start an Inf1 instance of your choice to run the compiled model you sdtaretd in step 2.2 to run the compiled model.
+3. Select and start an Inf1 instance of your choice to run the compiled model you started in step 2.2 to run the compiled model.

 ## Step 2: Install Neuron